Why We’re the Best

 About Southernmost Ghosts

 You could go snorkeling and explore one of the many dangerous but beautiful reefs, or see how Rum is made at the Papa’s Pilar Rum distillery, or see the Winter White House of President Truman, who made 11 trips here.
-But after all that is done and before the evening gets started at one of the many, many places to eat and drink, we would like to suggest our fascinating tour as the sun sets and the island cools.
+But after all that is done and before the evening gets started at one of the many, many places to eat and drink, we would like to suggest a fascinating tour as the sun sets and the island cools.

-Our tour takes you on a route of just under a mile through Key West’s historic Old Town neighborhood.
+You will be taken you on a route of just under a mile through Key West’s historic Old Town neighborhood.
 We’ll tell you which of the Old Town’s bright and beautiful buildings harbor dark, sinister secrets.
 Key West has a long history of restless spirits that lies just under the warm, inviting surface.

 Guests of Southernmost Ghosts will wind up with many takeaways from their experience, including: